triXXXy13/triXXXy13/README.md

-- 👋 Hi, I’m Vladimir
+- 👋 Hi, I’m Vladimir, Now I'm studying at the Moscow Polytechnic University
 - 👀 I’m interested in in gaining commercial experience
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Java commercial projects